 Now, begin to twist the flapper side to side until it becomes loose.
 Perhaps there’s a ring that holds the flapper in place around the fill valve, slide all the way up and off.
 Don’t dispose of the old flapper yet, take it along to the store for a matching replacement.

 Purchase The Replacement

 Toilet flapper comes in three different types; they are tank ball, rubber and seat disk.
 Modern toilets usually have rubber flappers.
-Older toilet types have seat disk flappers that you can snap into place or screw on.
-Also, you can find a tank ball inside the older toilet models, and it’s attached through a lift wire, looks the way you’d expect.
+Older toilet types have seat disk flappers that you can snap into place or screw-on.
+Also, you can find a tank ball inside the new toilet models and older models, and it’s attached through a lift wire, looks the way you’d expect.

 You can get an appropriate flapper in local hardware stores based on your toilet brand and approximate age.
 Make sure the replacement and the old flapper look alike.
 If you’re not sure, ask a trained employee on plumbing products.

 Install The Replacement

 To install a new flapper, you can either drop, snap, slide or screw the replacement into place.
 Sometimes, you get confused because of the ring on the end of the new flapper, since small hinges connect the old one.
 Just cut off the ring and attach the same way.